Hydrus Paradise Inflatable SUP Review | 2023

 • Save

-The Hydrus Paradise is a touring iSUP for all paddlers and all conditions.
+The Hydrus Paradise is a fantastic touring and fitness iSUP for paddlers of all skill levels.

 Does the Hydrus Paradise include a paddle?